Kevin Cramer: Health care

 Cramer opposes the Affordable Care Act ("Obamacare") and voted to repeal it without a replacement five times.
 He has voted against health insurance protections for patients with preexisting conditions and against the expansion of Medicaid.
-Cramer has said that the American Health Care Act of 2017, the Republican bill he supported to repeal and replace Obamacare, would have prevented "price discrimination" against people with preexisting conditions; The Washington Post fact-checker called this assertion false.
+He said that the American Health Care Act of 2017, the Republican bill he supported to repeal and replace Obamacare, would have prevented "price discrimination" against people with preexisting conditions; The Washington Post fact-checker called the assertion false.

 During the COVID-19 pandemic, Cramer introduced legislation to ban vaccine and mask mandates.
-He opposed adding unruly passengers to the "no-fly" list, saying that unruly passengers who refuse to comply with mask requirements are not the same as terrorists.
+He opposed adding unruly passengers to the No Fly List, saying that unruly passengers who refuse to comply with mask requirements are not the same as terrorists.

 LGBT rights

-Cramer opposes same-sex marriage and condemned the Supreme Court's decision in Obergefell v.
+Cramer opposes same-sex marriage and castigated the Supreme Court's decision in Obergefell v.
 Hodges.

 Supreme Court nomination of Brett Kavanaugh

 In 2018, Cramer called both Anita Hill's sexual harassment allegation against Clarence Thomas and Christine Blasey Ford's sexual assault allegation against Brett Kavanaugh "absurd".
-He called Ford's allegation "even more absurd" than Hill's because the sexual assault that Ford described "never went anywhere" and because both Kavanaugh and Ford were intoxicated teenagers.
+He called Ford's allegation "even more absurd" than Hill's because the sexual assault that Ford said happened "never went anywhere" and because both Kavanaugh and Ford were intoxicated teenagers.
 Cramer questioned whether Ford's allegation would disqualify Kavanaugh from the Supreme Court even if true, but said that if Kavanaugh were found to have lied in denying the allegation, that would be disqualifying.

 Taxes

 Cramer has voted to repeal the estate tax, which imposes a tax after the first several million dollars on a dead person's estate.
-He supports Trump's 25% tax on many types of imports, which may have decreased sales for North Dakota's soybean industry in 2018, but has said he believes the long-term benefits of a trade war are worth it.
+He supports Trump's 25% tax on many types of imports, which may have decreased sales for North Dakota's soybean industry in 2018, but said he believes the long-term benefits of a trade war are worth it.

 Violence Against Women Act

 In 2013, at a forum on the Violence Against Women Act (VAWA), Cramer engaged in "a testy exchange with Native American victim assistance leaders."
-He later issued a statement apologizing for his "tone and rhetoric" during the exchange.
-Cramer voted to reauthorize VAWA, but opposed language in the act that would allow tribal courts to prosecute non-Natives "for abusing or assaulting Native American women on Indian land."
+He later released a statement apologizing for his "tone and rhetoric" during the exchange.
+He voted to reauthorize VAWA, but opposed language in the act that would allow tribal courts to prosecute non-Natives "for abusing or assaulting Native American women on Indian land."
 Cramer asked, "How could a non-Native man get a fair trial on a reservation?" and questioned the provision's constitutionality.
 He voted for an amendment to repeal it.